Lali-Sed/Lali-Sed/README.md

 ### Hi there 👋
 I'm Lali, I'm a research analyst in the investment sector and I'm currently working on improving my proficiency in Python, R, SQL & Power BI.

-🔭 I’m currently working on attaining Power BI certification from Microsoft
+🔭 I’m currently working on PowerBI projects through Udacity

 🌱 I’m also expanding my python skills and improving my proficiency in SQL